thanek/sharp-fu-y30-mqtt-esp/README.md

 * some dupont jumper wiring cables
 * some soldering skills

 To integrate the ESP8266 with Sharp FU-Y30 air purifier you need to both of it's PCBs.
-One is the mainboard and it is ad the bottom of the device.
+One is the mainboard and it is at the bottom of the device.

 ![Mainboard](./doc/sharp-fu-y30-mainboard-front.png)

-Second board (on the upper side of the device) contains only some buttons and LEDs, but we will need to solder some wires there as well.
+Second board (on the upper side of the device) contains only some buttons and LEDs, but you will need to solder some wires there as well.

 ![Control panel](./doc/sharp-fu-y30-control-panel-front.png)